-Another cause for concern is fraud seen on emerging channels like Connected TV (CTV), which represents one of the fastest growing content consumption channels in Europe.
+Another cause for concern is fraud seen on newer channels like Connected TV (CTV), which represents one of the fastest growing content consumption channels in Europe.
 In fact, CTV viewership has grown to reach 50% of households (representing 61.5 million households) in Europe's five biggest markets, according to a SpotX report.
-Unfortunately, the popularity of the platform attracts fraud.
+Unfortunately, the popularity of the platform makes it attractive to fraudsters..